Mac OS X for Astrophysicists

 very well especially on those wide laptop screens.
 Very useful to have

 around for large ASCII text files.
+It might be a bit out of date but I still

 use later.
 Very useful for quick bits of maths.